In-Person Civics + Economics + English Class – “9th/10th Grade”

 Economics

-In our book, Economics for Christian Homeschoolers, we review economics from a Biblical perspective which champions the free market—students tackle such topics as capitalism and socialism, supply and demand, profit, labor unions, unemployment, money, and how nations’ economies historically have been harmed by government interference (wage and price controls, taxes, inflation, tariffs, make-work schemes, and so on).
+In our book, Economics for Christian Homeschoolers, we review economics from a Biblical perspective which champions the free market—students tackle such topics as capitalism and socialism, Austrian vs. Keynesian views of economies, supply and demand, profit, labor unions, unemployment, money, and how nations’ economies historically have been harmed by government interference (wage and price controls, minimum wage laws, taxes, inflation, tariffs, make-work schemes, and so on).

 Classic Literature